openelections/dashboard/dashboard/docs/results.md

 ### Elections by Year

 Inside a particular year's directory within a state there is a file called "elections" listing the elections that occurred in that year and information about the status and scope of results data.
-An example url would be: http://example.com/us/states/md/2012/elections.json
+An example url would be: [https://s3.amazonaws.com/openelex-data/us/states/md/2012/elections.json](https://s3.amazonaws.com/openelex-data/us/states/md/2012/elections.json) for JSON and [https://s3.amazonaws.com/openelex-data/us/states/md/2012/elections.csv](https://s3.amazonaws.com/openelex-data/us/states/md/2012/elections.csv) for CSV.

 The layout of the elections file is as follows: